williamthazard/alphabetsequencer/README.md

 # alphabetsequencer
-Alphabet Sequencer
+Alphabet Sequencer:
 a sequencer for monome crow & druid

-play by updating sequins in druid see comments for which sequins do what!
+Play by updating sequins in druid.
+See comments for which sequins do what!